dddrrreee/cs140e-23win/labs/2-trusting-trust/README.md

     As mentioned above, to make this easier, we've added a target `check` in the `step1/Makefile`: you can check using `make check`.

+Notes:
+  1. We probably should have picked a better name for `quine-gen` --- it doesn't really generate a quine from arbitary input but instead merely converts and input to an array and then emits the array and the input.
+     This caused some confusion when people did step 3.

+  2. If you get syntax errors in the quine file you generate it --- just open up the file in your editor and see what you need to do to change it.
+Just because you automatically emitted the code rather than typed it the rules are the same: treat the code as if you wrote it.

 --------------------------------------------------------------------------
 #### step2: inject attacks into `step2/login` and `step2/compiler`